There are two brass memorials and a roll of honour housed in the main church building on the East wall.

 Percy Moore was born in 1893 in Cardiff to Edwin Moore, a railway inspector, from Arlingham, Gloucestershire and Annie Moore (nee Pritchard) from Croesyceliog.
 The family lived in various locations in Roath including Inverness Place, Montgomery Street and Arran Street.
 Percy is recorded as working as a clerk in the 1911 census.
 He joins the 14th Battalion of the Royal Welsh Fusiliers and is killed in action at Ypres, Belgium on 25th Feb 1917 aged 23.
 He is buried at Medinghem Military Cemetery in Belgium near the French border.

-Hubert Victor Morse was born in 1891 in Penarth to Edwin Morse, a general haulier, originally from Gloucestershire and Ellen Morse, nee Ashelford, originally from Somerset.
+Hubert Victor Morse was born in 5 Apr 1891 in Penarth to Edwin Morse, a general haulier, originally from Gloucestershire and Ellen Morse, née Ashelford, originally from Somerset.
+He attended Victoria Board School, Penarth before moving to Marlborough Road School in 1903 when the family were living at 127 Dalcross Street, Roath.
 Hubert worked as a clerk in a rents and estates business before joining the Leicestershire Regiment as a Private.
-The family had lived at 105 City Road in 1911 but Hubert’s war record show them then living at 40 Bedford Street.
-The memorial states that he died of his wounds on 25th Apr 1917.
-He is buried at the Philosophe British Cemetery in northern France.
+The family had lived at 105 City Road in 1911 but Hubert’s war record show them by then living at 40 Bedford Street, Roath.
+He died of his wounds on 25th Apr 1917 aged 26.
+He is buried at the Philosophe British Cemetery (plot II.P.1.) in northern France.
+He is remembered on the Albany Road Baptist Church war memorial plaque and the Trinity Methodist WWI plaque.
+Commonwealth War Graves Commission record.

 Transcript of the WWII memorial: